Non-CO2 Programme

 About the Non-CO2 Programme

-This Non-CO2 Programme focuses on addressing challenges with reducing non-CO2 emissions from aircraft, outlined in the ATI’s new Non-CO2 Technologies Roadmap.
+This Non-CO2 Programme focuses on addressing challenges with reducing non-CO2 emissions from aircraft, outlined in the ATI’s Non-CO2 Technologies Roadmap.
 Funding will be awarded from the total ATI Programme budget valued at £685m for 2023 to 2025 and an additional £975m for 2026 to 2030.

 The Non-CO2 Programme is coordinated and managed by: